Learn Ruby backticks and the backtick operator for capturing shell output, escaping arguments, and choosing between backticks, system, and exec.

 - Kernel#proc

-Creates a new Proc object, capturing the current block for later execution.
+Kernel#proc creates a new Proc object by capturing the current block for later execution.
 Unlike lambdas, procs have lenient argument handling.

 - Kernel#putc